btarg/TwitchVsMinecraft2/README.md

 # Twitch OAuth key
 As stated on CurseForge, you will need a Twitch OAuth key.
 You can get this [here.](https://twitchapps.com/tmi)

-You should keep this key private and safe.
-This key is stored in the mod's config file - **DO NOT** share this file with others!
+You should keep this key private and safe. **DO NOT** share this key with others!

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.